GuillaumeLeBerreBIT/GenomeSkimming_Metagenomics_Pipeline/README.md

 Under `KrakenCustomDB` can define the path to the (Custom) Kraken database want to use to classify the metagenomic sequencing reads.

 The `FolderReferenceFasta` is the path to the folder `17_Reference_Mapping_MG` containing all the Reference (multi)FASTA files which are used for mapping reads using BWA-MEM under the `Gamma-Delta` analysis.

+Can self determine which Gamma- and Delta-parameters want to use for the Gamma-Demta script.
+Gamma is to determine how good a read maps agaisnt one species.
+While Delta is used to determine how well it maps against all other species.
+A Read is then only classififed as "Assigned" if the score of a read is >= then Gamma and < Delta.
+The stricter, the fewer false positives are present.

 ```
 metagenomics: